KitScriven/kitscriven.github.io/index.md

 * Probability Theory
 * Measure Theory
 * Social Choice Theory and Game Theory
+	* Especially as applied to public policy, and even more especially as applied to education policy
 * Linear Algebra
 * Numerical Analysis
 * Pedagogy